FKnottenbelt/LS_170/notes/binding_and_erb.md

-If the .result happens `in a method` you have to get a binding to the method scope (`b = binding, ERB.new(content).result(b)`)
+If the .result happens `in a method` you have to get a binding to the method scope (`b = binding, ERB.new(content).result(b)`) But just defining the binding at the last possible moment works at well:
+`ERB.new(content).result(binding)`

 if the .result needs to use the variables from `a separate object`, you need to specify a binding method in the class: